Pearl Primus: Choreography approach and style

 Primus' approach to developing a movement language and to creating dance works parallels that of Graham, Holm, Weidman, Agnes de Mille and others who are considered to be pioneers of American modern dance.
 These artists searched literature, used music of contemporary composers, glorified regional idiosyncrasies and looked to varied ethnic groups for potential sources of creative material.

 Primus, however, found her creative impetus in the cultural heritage of the African American.
 She gained a lot of information from her family who enlightened her about their West Indian roots and African lineage.
 The stories and memories told to young Pearl, established a cultural and historical heritage for her and laid the foundation for her creative works.
-Primus’ extensive field studies in the South and in Africa was also a key resource for her.
+Primus' extensive field studies in the South and in Africa was also a key resource for her.
 She made sure to preserve the traditional forms of expression that she observed.
 In this way she differed from other dance groups who altered the African dances that they incorporated into their movements.
 Her view of "dance as a form of life" supported her decision to keep her choreography real and authentic.

-Pearl fused spirituals, jazz and blues and then coupling these music forms with the literacy works of black writers, Primus' choreographic voice — though strong — resonated primarily for and to the black community.
-Her many works ‘Strange Fruit’, ‘Negro Speaks of Rivers’, ‘Hard Time Blues’, and more spoke on very socially important topics.
+Primus fused spirituals, jazz and blues, then coupled these music forms with the literary works of black writers, and her choreographic voice — though strong — resonated primarily for and to the black community.
+Her many works 'Strange Fruit', Negro Speaks of Rivers, Hard Time Blues, and more spoke on very socially important topics.
 Her creative endeavors in political and social change makes Primus arguably one of the most political choreographers of her time because of her awareness of the issues of African Americans, particularly during the period between World War I and II.